-Eco-conscious shoppers are typically drawn to bamboo sheets, as bamboo is a renewable resource.
-There are considerations that shoppers should keep in mind to make sure the bamboo sheets they purchase are ethically and sustainably made.
-We’ll take a closer look at how bamboo sheets are manufactured, and what the differences are between each type of bamboo textile.
+Bamboo itself is a renewable resource.
+However, there are considerations that shoppers should keep in mind to make sure the bamboo sheets they purchase are ethically and sustainably made.
+We’ll take a closer look at how bamboo sheets are manufactured, and what the differences are between each type of bamboo-derived textile.

 We’ll review our top picks for the best bamboo sheets on the market and break down why we recommend them.
 Our recommendations are based on extensive product testing and verified customer reviews.
 We’ll also include tips on what to look for when shopping for bamboo sheets, the pros and cons of this type of bedding, and care recommendations.

-Use this SleepFoundation.org link for the most current discount on the Layla sheets
+Use this SleepFoundation.org link for the most current discount on Layla sheets

 Fabrics derived from bamboo tend to be highly durable, with a soft, silky feel, and the Layla Bamboo Sheets are no exception.
 Each set is made entirely from viscose derived from bamboo in a percale weave.
 Bamboo can be an eco-friendly alternative to cotton as it grows faster and requires significantly less water to raise.